Gutter Sealing: What to Know

 Common Signs Your Gutters Need Sealing

-It’s smart to check for visible signs of gaps and cracks that need to be sealed on a regular basis.
-But there are other signs that might draw your attention to a gutter sealing problem in the meantime.
+It’s a good idea to regularly check for visible gaps and cracks that need sealing.
+There are also other signs that can point to gutter sealing problems.

 - Small holes or pinhole leaks along the gutters themselves